NeerajHazarika/defi-guard-threat-intel-osint/README.md

 - Health check endpoint at `/`
 - Statistics endpoint for monitoring data freshness

-## Security Considerations

-- Rate limiting on scraping requests
-- Input validation and sanitization
-- No sensitive data storage
-- CORS configuration for frontend integration
-- Environment-based configuration

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License

 MIT License - see LICENSE file for details.